BlueBackbite/Jetpack-sd-webui-forge/README.md

 Left the comments in for anyone who wishes to see how to build the dependencies manually.

 XFormers 0.0.27 will not build with CUDA 12.6/Torch 2.4.

+See the Dockerfile_pinned for a version that has a working UI, although it is the older version.